thangchung/awesome-dotnet-core/README.md

 ### Testing
 * [Bogus](https://github.com/bchavez/Bogus) - Simple and sane fake data generator for C#.
 Based on and ported from the famed faker.js.
+* [Cassette](https://github.com/lecaillon/Cassette) - An HTTP Client handler that caches successful responses and replays them for improving the stability of your testing environment and speeding up your test suite.
 * [CoreBDD](https://github.com/stevenknox/CoreBDD) - BDD framework for xUnit.net
 * [FakeItEasy](https://github.com/FakeItEasy/FakeItEasy) - The easy mocking library for .NET.
 * [FluentAssertions](https://github.com/dennisdoomen/FluentAssertions) - Set of .NET extension methods that allow you to more naturally specify the expected outcome of a TDD or BDD-style test.